 Identifying Aquatic COAs

 To identify aquatic COAs, we used AZGFD’s Watershed-based Fish Management Process (WFMP).
 This process provides systematic, data-driven methods to develop fisheries management plans at various scales.
 The WFMP was first implemented in 2009 to develop watershed management plans with the goal of balancing sportfish opportunities with conservation and restoration of Arizona’s native aquatic wildlife resources.
 (We applied this process to identify COAs in the lentic and lotic habitat types.
-Wetlands and springs COAs were identified using the terrestrial COA method describe above.)
+Wetlands and springs COAs were identified using the terrestrial COA method described above.)
 Through the WFMP process, AZGFD has developed plans for nearly 800 management units across the state.
 These plans were then assigned a management priority:

-• High: Management units that presently contain threatened, endangered, candidate, or proposed native aquatics species with a signed conservation agreement and/or the presence of critical habitat.
+High: Management units that presently contain threatened, endangered, candidate, or proposed native aquatics species with a signed conservation agreement and/or the presence of critical habitat.

-• Medium: Management units containing other native aquatic species with multiple age classes.
+Medium: Management units containing other native aquatic species with multiple age classes.

-• Low: Management units where native aquatic species are rare, non-sustainable, or not present.
+Low: Management units where native aquatic species are rare, non-sustainable, or not present.

 To identify aquatic COAs, AZGFD chose all units identified as “high” priority (N=166) and “medium” priority (N=110).
 Several other management units with “low” priority or no priority were also selected as aquatic COAs where AZGFD expertise felt that the unit warranted special conservation value as a COA.
 Ultimately, AZGFD identified more than 302 aquatic COAs and 130 terrestrial COAs.
 Complete lists of COAs can be found in Appendix G: Aquatic Conservation Opportunity Areas (COAs) and Appendix H: Terrestrial Conservation Opportunity Areas (COAs).
-A brief list of COAs by habitat type can be found in Chapter 7: Habitat Profiles
+A brief list of COAs by habitat type can be found in Chapter 7: Habitat Profiles.

 COA Profiles